 - What are the methods of connecting with specific students (interests, hobbies, social strategies, etc.)?

 - What modifications and accommodations proved useful?

 - Are there specific classroom management techniques that worked well?

 Having answers to these questions in addition to progress data enables a teacher to utilize teaching techniques that have worked in the past and avoid those that haven't.
-In order for this information to transition with the student it must first be documented as to how it was implemented and evaluated and then communicated to the new teacher.
+For this information to transition with the student, teachers must first document how strategies were implemented and evaluated.

-In summary, much work needs to be done in order to foster positive transitions in international schools, with the ultimate goals of avoiding gaps in education, reducing transition induced stress, and helping students develop resiliency and healthy patterns of transition.
+There's much work to be done to foster positive transitions in international schools, but it can be done.
+The ultimate goals are to avoid gaps in education, reduce transition-induced stress, and help students develop resiliency and healthy patterns of transition.
 Specifically, schools should:

-April Remfrey is an American special needs consultant and Author of STEP - Strategic Tracking of Educational Progress living and loving life in Switzerland.
-April helps globally mobile families as they search for the best school for their child with special needs.
-Please feel free to share this blog post by giving credit to the author and the website link: www.remfreyeducationalconsulting.com
+April Remfrey is an American educational consultant and author of STEP - Strategic Tracking of Educational Progress.
+April helps international schools better serve their students and assists globally mobile families as they search for the best school for their children with neurodiversities and disabilities.
+Please feel free to share this blog post by giving credit to the author and the website link: remfreyeducationalconsulting.com.

 Get free access to templates that are useful for schools and parents

 - Learner Profile

 - IEP Checklist